danwahl/danwahl.github.io/_drafts/agi-safety.md

 Even worse, individual humans aren't even aligned with _themselves_.
 How can I expect someone else to direct an AGI to perform an action that benefits everyone when I'm not even sure which actions _I_ should take to benefit _me_?

-I should admit that my "secret" hope is that, against all odds (a  Yudowskian "miracle"), the AGI that we eventually create will simply do Utilitarian thing, and maximize the happiness (and minimize the suffering) of all sentient beings, _regardless of what we ask of it_.
+I should admit that my "secret" hope is that, against all odds (a  Yudowskian "miracle"), the AGI that we eventually create will simply do Utilitarian thing, and maximize the happiness (and minimize the suffering) of all sentient beings, _regardless of what we ask of it_ (maybe this _is_ what people mean by "alignment"?).
 But although I have no idea how to model this probability, there are reasons to suspect it might be depressingly low.

 # 3. Orthogonality skepticism

-A key pillar of the AI Safety is the [Orthogonality Thesis](https://www.lesswrong.com/tag/orthogonality-thesis), an argument which roughly posits that increases in general intelligence are uncorrelated with the types of goals that intelligent systems could have.
+A key pillar of the AGI Safety argument is the [Orthogonality Thesis](https://www.lesswrong.com/tag/orthogonality-thesis), which roughly posits that increases in general intelligence are uncorrelated with the types of goals that intelligent systems could have.
 If true, it means that, despite my aforementioned hope, we can't rely on sufficiently advanced AI to "do the right thing" (whatever that is) by default.

 This would be a bummer, but is there a strong reason to believe it's correct?
 Instead of writing what I planned for this section, I'll instead just link to a great [EA Forum post](https://forum.effectivealtruism.org/posts/kCAcrjvXDt2evMpBz/a-tale-of-2-75-orthogonality-theses) on the topic, which separates the Orthogonality Thesis out into several  theses with increasingly broad claims about the nature of intelligence: